-A street-level example of ‘men being men’ is the YouTube comment that Juliukas101 posted on the famous Bodyform skydiving advert from the 1990s, in which he claimed the ad was “a load of feminist old cobblers” and questioned how believable it was for a woman’s sanitary product to remain locked firmly in place with “magic wings” when leaping out of a plane.
-It is, of course, more plausible than the idea that buying an overpriced razor will help men to become gifted Wall Street traders, world-class sportsmen, or fucking astronauts.
+A street-level example of ‘men being men’ is the YouTube comment that Juliukas101 posted on the famous Bodyform skydiving advert from the 1990s.
+He claimed the ad was “a load of feminist old cobblers” and questioned how believable it was for a woman’s sanitary product to remain locked firmly in place with “magic wings” when leaping out of a plane.
+It is, of course, more plausible than the idea that buying an overpriced razor will help men become gifted Wall Street traders, world-class sportsmen, or fucking astronauts.

 Gillette’s new advert may be a bit clunky in places, but its basic message is: let’s be nicer, kinder human beings.
 And most importantly, let’s be positive role models for our children.
 What’s wrong with that?

-The men who felt emasculated by Gillette’s advert, or under siege in some way, missed the point.
+The men who felt emasculated or under siege by Gillette’s advert missed the point.
 As Bernice King, daughter of Martin Luther King, tweeted: “This commercial isn’t anti-male.
 It’s pro-humanity.”
-Of course, if you’re a man who thinks that sexual harassment is harmless banter, or your balls visibly shrivel and you pulsate with white hot rage when outmaneuvered by any woman with superior intellect, or if you’re basically just an obnoxious, entitled prick, then your being offended by a marketing campaign is the least of your problems.
+Of course, if you’re an obnoxious, entitled prick who thinks that sexual harassment is harmless banter, or your balls visibly shrivel and you pulsate with white-hot rage when outmanoeuvred by any woman with superior intellect, then being offended by a marketing campaign is the least of your problems.

 There’s a line in As Good As It Gets, when Melvin Udall, played by Jack Nicholson, tells Helen Hunt: “You make me want to be a better man.”
 It’s a killer compliment and a reminder that change is always possible; change for the better.